davefl67/mi_oxitems/README.md

 ## Items Template for [Ox_Inventory](https://github.com/overextended/ox_inventory)
 I put this together for my own server that I'm working on, but I thought I would share the items & effects.
 I'll add to it as I edit and add more items.
-Please note that if you want some of the items to work, you need to add the code in the proper files.
-I'll notate which files go where in the client / server code so that it should be easy to put together.
+I will notate which files go where in the client / server code so that it should be easy to put together.

 All I've done is make the items and make most of them work like they should.
 I didn't make any of the ox scripts nor am I part of the development team, all of the credit goes to [Linden](https://github.com/thelindat) and the [OverExtended Team](https://github.com/overextended).
 If you have any questions beyond "how do I add an item" or "what is a lua file", go check out their [documentation](https://overextended.github.io/docs/).